-In the area you can find the Church and Convent of St. Franci, erected on the site where the miracle took place.
-The convent was founded in 1229 by the local community in memory of St. Francis, who passied through Lugnano in 1212.
+Also nearby you can find the church and convent of Saint Francis, erected on the site where the miracle took place.
+The convent was founded in 1229 by the local community in memory of Saint Francis, who passied through Lugnano in 1212.

 The town is situated on an isolated hill, in the Umbria region of italy to the south of Perugia.